10-Day Southern Spain Itinerary – Best of Andalusia

 Day 8 : Cádiz

 Start your day at the Fish Market, where the smell of fried fish fills the air.
-From there, take a short walk to La Caleta Beach, a beautiful spot with golden sand and a lively boardwalk.
+From there, take a short walk to La Caleta Beach, a golden stretch of sand with a nice boardwalk.
 It’s the perfect place to enjoy the sea views and the fresh breeze.
+Follow the path by the water and you’ll reach San Sebastián Castle.
+Once inside, the castle offers amazing views of Cádiz and the sparkling sea.

 Catedral de Cádiz